Heraklion – Kasos

 Ferries to Dodecanese Islands

-There is 2 weekly sailings from Heraklion to Kasos provided by Blue Star Ferries.
+There is 1 weekly sailing from Crete (Heraklion) to Kasos provided by Blue Star Ferries.
 Timetables can change from season to season.

 More routes than anyone else.